10 Best (REALLY FREE) Password Managers in 2024

 • Two-factor Authentication (2FA).
 Lets you use a TOTP authenticator app or biometrics to add an extra level of security to your account.

-• TOTP authenticator.
+• Built-in TOTP authenticator (mobile only).
 Generates and stores time-based one-time (TOTP) passwords for accounts with two-factor authentication (2FA).

 • Basic anti-phishing protection.
 Provides phishing alerts, warning you against malicious sites impersonating Dashlane or other legitimate sites